TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/AccessControl/PasswordReset/Index.rst

     The username of the backend user is displayed in the password recovery email alongside the reset link.

+..  versionadded:: 13.0
+    A new array variable :html:`{userData}` has been added to the password recovery :php:`FluidEmail` object.
+It contains the values of all fields belonging to the affected frontend user.

 Notes on security
 =================